+Because of the way your spine moves every day, there’s always going to be some degree of repetitive stress and strain on spinal ligaments, which contributes to inflammation and a gradual thickening of these sturdy tissues.
 Realistically, you’re not going to be able to completely prevent this process.
 It’s similar to spinal disc degeneration in that it’s just something that happens because of regular wear and tear.
 However, there are some things you can do to reduce your risk of experiencing serious discomfort related to inflamed or thickened spinal ligaments.
 Some of your options include:

 You’ll also want to do your best to avoid prolonged inflammation, since it can contribute to calcification of spinal ligaments.
 If you do have instances of inflammation around your back, taking anti-inflammatory medications and applying ice are some of the self-care remedies you can try to reduce inflammation around spinal ligaments as quickly as possible.